lwsjs/lws/README.md

 ### Using middleware plugins

-Install and use some middleware to serve static files and directory listings.
+Install and use some middleware ([lws-static](https://github.com/lwsjs/static) and [lws-index](https://github.com/lwsjs/index)) to serve static files and directory listings.

 ```
 $ npm install --save-dev lws-static lws-index